Scott Brown (politician): Early life and education (1959–1978)

 Brown is of English ancestry, from a family that has been in New Hampshire since the colonial era.
 His earliest American ancestor was 17th century immigrant Francis Matthews, who sailed from Devonshire, England.
 Brown is part of a 9th generation New Hampshire family and was born on September 12, 1959 at the Portsmouth Naval Shipyard located on Seavey's Island in Kittery, Maine.
 Brown's father, Claude Bruce Brown, and mother, Judith Ann "Judi" (née Rugg), divorced when he was about a year old.
-When he was a young child, his mother moved with him to Wakefield, Massachusetts.
+When he was a child, his mother moved with him to Wakefield, Massachusetts.
 He often spent his summers in Newburyport, Massachusetts, where his father served as a city councilor for 18 years.
-He also spent summers in Portsmouth, New Hampshire during his youth.
+He also spent summers in Portsmouth, New Hampshire, during his youth.
 His father and his grandfather were Republicans.
 His father has said that young Scott became interested in running for political office in the mid-1960s while accompanying him on a campaign for state office.

-Brown had a difficult childhood; after her divorce, his working mother received welfare benefits.
+After her divorce, his working mother received welfare benefits.
 Brown experienced sexual abuse from a camp counselor who threatened to kill the 10-year-old boy if he told anyone – which he did not disclose, even to his family, until his autobiography Against All Odds (2011) – and physical abuse from his stepfathers.
 During various periods of his childhood, Brown lived with his grandparents and his aunt.
-He shoplifted many times, and was arrested for stealing record albums and brought before Judge Samuel Zoll in Salem, Massachusetts at the age of 13 or 14.
+He shoplifted many times, and was arrested for stealing record albums and brought before Judge Samuel Zoll in Salem, Massachusetts, at the age of 13 or 14.
 Zoll asked Brown if his siblings would like seeing him play basketball in jail and required Brown to write a 1,500-word essay on that question as his punishment.
 Brown later said, "that was the last time I ever stole."